03/12/2008 21:54, Report by Gemma Thompson

 United 5 Blackburn 3

-called into action once more, tipping over a curling Brett Emerton shot following a well-worked short corner.
+minutes later, the England international was called into action once more, tipping over a curling Brett Emerton shot following a well-worked short corner.

 Nine minutes before the break United gained the advantage, but there was some debate as to who got the final touch on Giggs’ right wing free-kick.
 Tevez and Aaron Mokoena both dived to meet the inswinging centre with a combination of the two contriving to send the ball into the net.
 Tevez wheeled away to celebrate and claim his third goal of the campaign.